⊗pyPmCoLi 25 of 128 menu

 List Comprehensions in Python

 List comprehensions allow you to generate lists by applying a given expression to each element of the future list.
-You can also use comprehensions to filter elements according to given conditions.
+Comprehensions can also be used to filter elements according to specified conditions.

-The inclusion specifies an expression that will be applied to the elements of the original list.
-The for...in construct specifies the name of the element and the original list (iterable object) from which the new one will be created:
+The comprehension specifies the expression that will be applied to the elements of the original list.
+The for...in construct specifies the element name and the source list (iterable object) from which the new one will be created:

 list = [expression for element in iter]

 Let's declare a variable lst.
-We'll write for it that the list element i should be generated in the range 1 to 10.
-Then we'll output the resulting list to the console:
+For it, we specify that the list element i should be generated in the range from 1 to 10.
+Then we output the resulting list to the console:

 lst = [i for i in range(1, 10)] print(lst)